Santana reaches milestone in 10-7 win

 Trevor Bauer (11-6) earned the win going five innings and giving up five earned runs on seven hits.
 Andrew Miller worked a scoreless seventh while Brian Shaw worked the eighth and Cody Allen earned his 26th save of the season.

-The Indians now go on the road for for a 3-game series in Minnesota and a 4-game stand in Chicago.
+The Indians now go on the road for a three-game series in Minnesota and a four-game stand in Chicago.